chaoss/augur/PULL_REQUEST_TEMPLATE.md

-Describe you pull request here:
+Describe your pull request here: